peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject Read(
         System.IO.Stream stream);

-<b>At the moment, use the overload of this method that takes a[PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md) object.
-The object `CBOREncodeOptions.Default`  contains recommended settings for CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b>

 Reads an object in CBOR format from a data stream.
 This method will read from the stream until the end of the CBOR object is reached or an error occurs, whichever happens first.

 <b>Parameters:</b>